[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Practise Self-Compassion

-Living with OCPD can be challenging.
+Living with OCPD can be challenging and it can make intimate relationships complicated.
 We tend to beat ourselves up for every little failure, real or imagined.
 Self-compassion, then, is a must.

 Remember to be kind to yourself when things don’t go as planned, and remember that it’s okay to struggle.
 You’re doing your best, and that’s enough.
 Paste that everywhere so you don’t forget for a second.